grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/alternate-audio/t-psdk-ios-1.4-alternate-audio-implement.md

 ---
 description: Late-binding audio uses PTMediaPlayer to play a video that is specified in an M3U8 HLS playlist and that can contain several alternate audio streams.
-seo-description: Late-binding audio uses PTMediaPlayer to play a video that is specified in an M3U8 HLS playlist and that can contain several alternate audio streams.
-seo-title: Access alternate audio tracks
 title: Access alternate audio tracks
-uuid: 77e39633-bf17-4a06-a2a1-93fdaadedd17
 ---

 # Access alternate audio tracks{#access-alternate-audio-tracks}